Dynamical signature of vortex mass in Fermi superfluids: Abstract

 \section{Abstract}

 Quantum vortices are commonly described as funnel-like objects around which the superfluid swirls, and their motion is typically modeled in terms of massless particles.
-Here, we show that, in Fermi superfluids, the normal component confined in the vortex core provides the vortex with a finite inertial mass.
+Here we show that in Fermi superfluids the normal component confined in the vortex core provides the vortex with a finite inertial mass.
 This inertia imparts an unambiguous signature to the dynamic behavior of vortices, specifically manifesting as small-amplitude transverse oscillations which remarkably follow the prediction of a simple point-like model supplemented by an effective mass.
 We demonstrate this phenomenon through large-scale time-dependent simulations of Fermi superfluids across a wide range of interaction parameters, at both zero and finite temperatures, and for various initial conditions.
 Our findings pave the way for the exploration of inertial effects in superfluid vortex dynamics.

-The observation of tiny effects that seem irrelevant at first sight may reveal noticeable phenomena and even overturn well-established physical theories.
-A spectacular example has been the path leading to the discovery of the mass of neutrinos.
-The Standard Model of particle physics predicts the existence of three neutrino flavours (\mbox{electron-,} muon-, and tau-neutrino), whose masses are indeed exactly zero.
-Around 25 years ago, however, high-precision experiments revealed the so-called ``neutrino flavour oscillations", which proved that neutrinos have masses that are certainly tiny (at least seven orders of magnitude lighter than other elementary particles) but definitely nonzero.
-This discovery not only deserved the Nobel Prize in Physics in 2015~\cite{Nobel2015}, but it called for a huge conceptual leap, and it is one of the driving forces for the search for ``physics beyond the Standard Model".
+\prlsection{Introduction} The observation of tiny effects may reveal noteworthy phenomena and even overturn well-established physical theories, a spectacular example being the discovery of the mass of neutrinos.
+Around 25 years ago, in fact, high-precision experiments revealed the so-called neutrino flavour oscillations, which proved that neutrinos have masses that are certainly tiny, but definitely nonzero, contrary to the predictions by the Standard Model of particle physics.
+Not only did this discovery deserve the Nobel Prize in Physics in 2015~\cite{Nobel2015}, but it also called for a huge conceptual leap which led to the search for physics beyond the Standard Model.